Owensboro, KY Office

 First, it’s important to remember that forgiveness of this loan is not automatic.
 You must request it from your bank.

-If you don’t maintain the level of Full-time Equivalent (FTE) employees, as compared to a testing period, your forgiveness amount will be reduced UNLESS your employees were laid off between February 15th and April 26th AND you restored your full FTEs by June 30th, 2020 (the RE-HIRE EXEMPTION).
+If you don’t maintain the level of Full-time Equivalent (FTE) employees, as compared to a testing period, your forgiveness amount will be reduced UNLESS your employees were laid off between February 15th and April 26th AND you restored your full FTEs by December 31, 2020 (the RE-HIRE EXEMPTION – Changed from June 30th with the PPP Flexibility Act).

 Much guidance in this area still needs to be addressed by the SBA.
 Please stay tuned.